jpober/21cmSense/docs/tutorials/cli_tutorial.rst

 standard deviation of the dimensionless power spectrum.
 The output file also includes the 1D k values corresponding to the sensitivity arrays.
+By default, a simple plot is made of the 1D PS uncertainty, and is written to the file ``moderate_155.000 MHz.png``.
+A prefix can be prepended to these filenames by using the ``--prefix`` option, and the plotting can be turned off by setting ``--no-plot``.